When Glenn Feagley, the Lion Surplus Manager at Penn State University said:

 we knew we had to find out more.

 We are always looking for ways to improve how we deliver the Warp It service to all of our customers.
 Therefore we felt that we could learn from and how the US sector maximises resource and asset value.
-We spoke to a whole host of surplus manager to get the lowdown and have presented our findings in the report below.
+We spoke to a whole host of surplus managers to get the lowdown and have presented our findings in the report below.

 This report will be of use to